-The total of Form W-2c box 12 amounts reported with codes A through C, J through R, T through CAUTION W, Z, DD, FF, GG, and HH is not reported on Form W-3c.
+The total of Form W-2c box 12 amounts reported with codes A through C, J through R, T through W, CAUTION Z, DD, and FF through II is not reported on Form

 Box 14-Inc. tax w/h by third-party sick pay payer.
 Enter the amount previously reported and the corrected amount of income tax withheld on third-party payments of sick pay.
 Although this tax is included in the box 2 amounts, it must be shown separately here.